 I am a Tla-o-qui-aht woman born out in the wilds of the west coast, on a little island, on the beach, in a spot where our whaling chiefs used to bring the whales in.
 Northern lights stretched out into the north the night before I came into this world.
 I believe in a deeply profound relationship with the land that I come from and a responsibility to it's survival, health, and freedom.

 I spent many years in Vancity listening to the stories of Native communities coast to coast though my work with Redwire Native Youth Media Society.
 I learned the importance of healing through expression and the power of coming together in a circle.
-I have found great fulfillment in creating space for others to explore their creativity.
+I have continued to find great fulfillment in creating space for others to explore their creativity.

-I have returned to my home territory in Tla-o-qui-aht on the west coast of Vancouver Island where I am reconnecting with my cultural roots.
-I am continuing to explore the community arts as a tool of transformation through my involvement with the Carving on the Edge Festival and The Nuu-chah-nulth Living Archive.
+Since returning to my home territory of Tla-o-qui-aht on the west coast of Vancouver Island, I have been reconnecting with my cultural roots.
+I continue to explore the community arts as a tool for transformation through my involvement with the Carving on the Edge Festival and The Nuu-chah-nulth Living Archive.

 My own creative practice explores feminist Nuu-chah-nulth values usually through woodblock printmaking, sometimes layered with other visual arts techniques such as carving, stencil and photography.